 How counselling works: While providing a safe and supportive environment that honours your life experiences, difficulties and future plans, I am determined to facilitate awareness, power and will to develop your understanding of yourself and help you cultivate self-love, healthy relationships and ultimately to build a happier life.

 First session: In the first session you will meet me in my private practice (via online or telephone) for the first time.
-Sessions last for 50 minutes, and take place in a quiet room with just two of you present.
+Sessions last for 50 minutes, and take place in a quiet room with just two of us present.
 A number of things will be covered such as confidentiality, data protection and session timings.

 I will ask you questions that will help me to understand your surface problem(s) before we can explore any deeper issues.